riwahachem/Projet_HAX712X/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ATVM's documentation!
+Bienvenue dans la documentation du projet ATVM !
 ================================

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Contenu :

-Indices and tables
+Indices et tables
 ==================

 * :ref:`genindex`